minerva-university/cs162-test/2024/spring/Sterne-MW@8am/chiffon-my-nguyen.md

 # About Me

-I go by Chiffon at Minerva, but my legal is My (pronounced "me").
+I go by Chiffon at Minerva, but my legal is My (pronounced *me*).
 I know human identities are socially constructed, but I really like label myself, as:
 - a lifelong learner
 - an avid reader
 - a minimalist